 Prepare them by running through commonly-asked questions about their interests, or arrange a mock interview with a consultant.
 Occasionally, an interviewer may like to see how a student thinks on his feet and throw out a tricky question, such as “If you were president for the day, what would you do?”

-Despite urban legend, interviews are usually a pleasant chat and practicing the art of conversation will be your best preparation.
+Despite urban legend, interviews are usually a pleasant chat and practising the art of conversation will be your best preparation.

 It is all too easy to fall into the trap of being swayed by school-gate chatter, the latest “in vogue” learning approach and league tables.
 At the end of the day, the choice is a very personal decision.
 Every family has their own priorities and preferences for the education they are looking for.